-An ALTE usually is characterized by an unexpected, acute change in an infant's breathing that alarms the parent or caretaker.
+An ALTE usually is characterized by an unexpected, sudden change in an infant's breathing that alarms the parent or caretaker.
 Features of an event include some or all of the following: